Jason0429/image-processing/README.md

       `ImageProcessingCommand` interface and can only be called through the text-based program.
     * The mask must exactly match the dimensions of the image to be masked, and only the black areas in the mask will be altered in the final image.
+* `CheckMaskDecorator`
+    * We created a decorator for our queries that support masking.
+      This way, we can minimize changing much code by simply using composition to take in the existing query into the decorator and checking if the argument lengths match a normal query usage or a mask query usage.

 ## <u>Changes for Assignment 5</u>